xamarin/xamarin-macios/docs/website/mtouch-errors.md

 Please create the directory.

+This error is not generated anymore, mtouch will automatically create the directory if it doesn't exist.

 <h3><a name="MT0006"/>MT0006: There is no devel platform at *, use --platform=PLAT to specify the SDK.</h3>

 Xamarin.iOS cannot find the SDK directory at the location mentioned in the error message.
 Please verify that the path is correct.